Liz Truss speech: PM pledges to get country through 'stormy days'

 But she added: "I'm determined to get Britain moving, to get us through the tempest and to put us on a stronger footing as a nation."

+The prime minister mentioned growth 29 times in her speech, recognising that her goal was "difficult but necessary".

-The prime minister argued cutting taxes was "the right thing to do morally and economically" as it allowed people to keep more of their own money so they are "inspired to do more of what they do best".
+She argued cutting taxes was "the right thing to do morally and economically" as it allowed people to keep more of their own money so they are "inspired to do more of what they do best".

 However, in attempt to reassure the markets, she promised to "keep an iron grip on the nation's finances".